ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingnfs.md

 {:help: data-hd-content-type='help'}
 {:support: data-reuse='support'}

-# Adding NFS storage to vCenter Server instances
+# Adding NFS storage to vCenter Server single-zone instances
 {: #vc_addingnfs}

 You can expand the capacity of your VMware vCenter Server® instance according to your business needs by adding Network File System (NFS) storage.